Lasius fuliginosus: Environment

 The species builds a "cardboard" nest in old hollow trees, using "board" – a mixture of chewed wood with saliva similar to termites.
 A nest contains only one queen, but a large colony can contain as many as 15,000 workers.

+The carton nest walls are strengthened by ascomycete fungal hyphae in a symbiotic relationship between the ants and fungi.
+The ants supply the fungi with shredded wood, honeydew harvested from aphids, and nectar, and they selectively weed out unsuitable fungi, while the fungi provide added structural support for the colony and are thought to be dispersed by the ants.

 Like other black ants they tend populations of aphids for their honeydew, and can often be seen travelling in both directions, following scent-trails for long distances to their source of food, which is often a tree.
 The trails the species make to forage and transport food commonly last for months.
 As the workers clear the paths of vegetation and debris, making the path easy for massive amounts of ants to travel efficiently.
 They rarely carry other insects back to the nest.

 Reproduction as a hyperparasite

 Mixed colony with workers Lasius (Chtonolasius) sp. (red) and Lasius fuliginosus (black) after being parasitized by a queen of the latter species.

 While other black ants such as Lasius niger found their own nest, a post-nuptial queen of Lasius fuliginosus cannot found her own nest, but establishes a nest through social parasitism in another species of the same genus – Lasius umbratus, a rare yellow ant with an underground habit (unlike the common yellow ant Lasius flavus which makes small mounds in grass and lawns).
 She kills or ousts the existing queen and lays eggs, which the existing workers tend.
 Her offspring workers then slowly take over the nest.
 Lasius umbratus also establishes its nest in a similar way, by taking over the nest of Lasius niger, the common black ant, so Lasius fuliginosus is sometimes referred to as a hyperparasite.

 This trick of taking over the nest of a different species of ant offers considerable survival advantage.
 In Lasius niger, the smaller but much more common (in the UK) black ant species, a queen founds its own nest by laying eggs and then feeding the new larvae with a fluid produced by breaking down its own muscles; a process that leaves her very weak as she cannot tend the larvae and forage for food at the same time.